dyesmar/sei-cert-cppcs-samples/README.markdown

 Sample source files are found within the various subdirectories of the `rules` directory:

-- `nc*.cc` are non-compliant code samples
+- `nc*.cpp` are non-compliant code samples
-- `c*.cc` are compliant code samples
+- `c*.cpp` are compliant code samples
+- `ex*.cpp` are exception code samples

-Code samples follow an origin 0 numbering scheme, _e.g._, the first non-compliant sample for a given rule is named `nc0.cc`, the second `nc1.cc`, and so forth.
+Code samples follow an origin 0 numbering scheme, _e.g._, the first non-compliant sample for a given rule is named `nc0.cpp`, the second `nc1.cpp`, and so forth.
 Code samples are numbered in the order they appear within the body of a rule.
-Occasionally, a sample is multipart, in which case its parts follow the form, `nc0-a.cc`, `nc0-b.cc`, and so on.
+Occasionally, a sample is multipart, in which case its parts follow the form, `nc0-a.cpp`, `nc0-b.cpp`, and so on.

 ## Legal statement